Media Bias Was Top Cultural Event in 2008, Group Asserts

 Movieguide® and the Concerned Women for America’s successful campaign to get the controversial child rape movie, “Hounddog,” pulled from theaters.

 The cultural move toward the Internet, including teenagers and young adults downloading movies from the Internet to watch on their laptops instead of in theaters or on television.

 “The mass media creates the culture that teaches our children and grandchildren,” Dr. Baehr noted.
 “Whatever direction the mass media travels, that’s where America’s spirit will be.”

 Movieguide® is a publication of the Christian Film & Television Commission® ministry, also founded by Dr. Baehr, dedicated to redeeming the values of the entertainment industry according to biblical principles.

 Movieguide® will host its 17th Annual Faith & Values Awards Gala and Report to the Entertainment Industry on Feb.
 11 at the Beverly Hilton Hotel in Beverly Hills, Calif., where it will honor the top movies for families and mature audiences, and the most inspiring movies, television programs and acting performances.

 Last year’s top winners included “Amazing Grace,” “Ratatouille,” “Enchanted,” “Bella,” “Spider-Man 3,” “I Am Legend,” Eduardo Verástegui of “Bella,” and Hallmark Hall of Fame’s “The Valley of Light” on CBS.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!